heavy-duty/platform/apps/DRILL.INSTALLATION.md

 SOLANA_SECRET_KEY=<array-numbers-wallet-private-key>
 ```

-after replacing with your own data, you will have something like this:
+after replacing it with your own data, you would have something like this:

 ```env
 ACCEPTED_MINT=BR1CK2GpuUqNUrS8Kk7WDXXiSMaAppKFPhkzbXxFZtVg